 Teaching children's Brazilian Jiu Jitsu classes in Baltimore has been an amazing experience for me.
 Though it was never something that I aspired to do, it has been one of the best experiences of my life.
 At every class, I’m impressed with the abilities, skills, and smarts of our young people, and they’ve helped me shape a great program at Zenyo Jiu Jitsu Baltimore.
 They’ve also helped me craft five goals that we use to promote a positive environment where everyone can gain from training in martial arts.

 Long before I started Brazilian Jiu Jitsu, I used to compete in every sport I could at school.
 I played basketball, football, baseball, soccer, tennis and track.
 I loved athletics and had tons of great coaches.
 Of all the instructions I got over years of activity, the only one that stands out to this day came from my father.
 "Relax," he would say to me during my track races.

-I remember one training session from my blue belt days.
+I remember one jiu jitsu training session from my blue belt days.
 I went against a very strong and fit white belt, who wore me down, passed my guard and trapped me in side control.
 I couldn't get out.
+A jiu jitsu nightmare.
 Only the end of the round saved me.